CITY OF GALLATIN

 KNOWLEDGE, SKILLS AND ABILITIES:

-- Knowledge of the principles and practices of community and regional planning.
+- Knowledge of the principles and practices of City planning.

-- Knowledge of economics, sociology and municipal finance as applied to community and regional planning.
+- Knowledge of economics, sociology and municipal finance as applied to City planning.

-- Knowledge of current literature and recent developments in the field of community and regional planning.
+- Knowledge of current literature and recent developments in the field of City planning;

 - Ability to analyze and systematically compile technical and statistical information and to prepare technical reports.